★★★★★ 5.0 · 300+ Google reviews | Voted “Best Chiropractor” 2021–2026

 • Severe pain after a hard fall, which can occasionally involve a fracture and is worth having assessed.

-• Pain with changes in bowel habits, bleeding, unexplained weight loss, or fever, which warrant a medical workup to be safe.
+• Pain with changes in bowel habits, rectal bleeding, unexplained weight loss, or fever, which warrant a medical workup to rule out other causes.

-• Pain that is not improving at all after a reasonable period of conservative care, which is a reason to reassess and consider imaging.
+• Pain that does not improve at all after a reasonable period of conservative care, which is a reason to reassess and consider imaging.

 How we approach it

 At our Canton, Cartersville, and Rome offices, tailbone pain starts with an examination to confirm it is coccydynia and to screen for the situations above that need more than conservative care.
-From there the plan is practical: offloading the tailbone with cushioning and posture changes, hands on care for the surrounding pelvic and low back structures when they are contributing, and a realistic timeline, since this one can be slow.
-If your picture suggests a fracture or another cause that needs imaging or a medical workup, we tell you plainly and point you in the right direction.
+From there the plan is practical and staged: offloading the tailbone with the right cushion and posture changes, hands-on care for the surrounding pelvic floor and low back structures when they are contributing, and honest guidance about the timeline, since this one can be slow.
+If your picture suggests a fracture, a mass, or another cause that needs imaging or a medical workup, or if conservative care is not enough and an injection-level option is worth considering, we tell you plainly and point you in the right direction.
 Our lower back pain page covers the neighboring region, and if your pain sits more to one side of the low back and buttock, our SI joint page may fit better.

 In pain?
 Get seen today or tomorrow.
 Same- or next-day appointments at our Canton, Cartersville & Rome offices, no contracts, no pressure. ★★★★★ 5.0 · 300+ Google reviews